 You can use a macro to perform a test-and-branch operation.

-In ARM code in any processor and in Thumb code in processors before ARMv6T2, a test-and-branch operation requires two instructions to implement.
+In A32 code, a test-and-branch operation requires two instructions to implement.

 You can define a macro such as this: